-A We are proud to be among only few Caribbean Medical Schools that provide students with on-site student dormitories.
-There are 30 unites within 20 minutes walking distance from the campus, available to students at a very competitive monthly rate.
-The rate includes room, wired and wireless Internet connection, Direct TV, water, electricity, A/C, microwave, stove, small microwave and monthly cleaning.
-In 2010 there will be additional 40 rooms constructed next to the current facilities;
+A We are proud to be amongst only a few Caribbean Medical Schools that provide students with on-site student dormitories.
+There are 30 units within 20 minutes walking distance from the campus, available to students at a very competitive monthly rate.
+The rate includes board, wired Internet connection, Direct TV, water, electricity, A/C, microwave, stove, and monthly cleaning.
+In 2019 there will be an additional 40 rooms available;

-Q What is the accepted currency on Curacao?
+Q What is the accepted currency in Curacao?

 A The US dollar, although not official, is accepted everywhere on the island.
-Traveler's Checks are also widely accepted, while personal checks are generally not.
 It is advisable to have approximately $1000 available either in the form of cash or through an ATM card to support you during the first few weeks.

 Q Does CMU provide access to the Internet?

-A Yes, Caribbean Medical University provides Internet access to students for study and personal use on the campus.
-Several computers and extra ports for laptops as well as wireless connections are available in the campus, accessible during the school hours.
-There are several Internet providers available for home use.
+A Yes, Caribbean Medical University provides Internet access to students for study and personal use on campus.
+Several computers as well as wireless internet connections are available on the campus, accessible during school hours.
+There are several Internet Service Providers available for home use.

 Q Would I be able to use my cell phone on the island?

-A Yes, but the only requirement is to have a cell phone supporting SIM card that can be purchased locally at the phone company.
+A Yes, but the only requirement is to have a cell phone that supports SIM cards that can be purchased locally at a phone company.
 The price is about $15 for the activation and initial credit to make phone calls.

 Q What is the best way to communicate with the States or Canada?

 A There are several ways to communicate including e-mail, instant messaging, call-back, net-to-phone or Skype.
-Students choosing to utilize internet phone companies should realize that the internet connection speed on the island may not be comparable to what they got used to.
-Students may also purchase prepaid phone calling cards online from http://www.UnionTelecard.com
+Students choosing to utilize internet phone companies should realize that the internet connection speed on the island may not be comparable to what they are used to.
+Students may also purchase prepaid phone calling cards online from https://www.UnionTelecard.com

 Q What is the average temperature on the island?